From Big Bang to suck-squeeze-bang-blow and beyond

 This is the 1915 model Reading Standard.

-And here’s an assortment of snaps of Americans and their motor cycles starting with, inevitably, Harleys vs Indians:
+And here’s a melange of Americans and their bikes starting, inevitably, with Harleys vs Indians…

 With a big twin, a canoe for a side hack (as our colonial cousins described their sidecars) and his trusty longarm, this hardy pioneer was clearly able to live off the land.